 Desi Charbonnet’s skin tone is very light.
 Her complexion is similar to that of many in New Orleans.
 Another prominent black creole family in the New Orleans political realm is the Morials.
 Current Mayor Mitch Landrieu often said during the monument removal process that “we need to reckon with our past.”
 From appearance’s sake, most people see Mitch Landrieu as white.
 But he too is mixed race as his great grandmother was African.
 The Landrieu family actually marked themselves black and mulatto on U.S. Censuses until 1920 when they began marking their race on the census as white.
 Landrieu has never addressed his biracial makeup, yet he lectures the public about the city facing its “messy past.”

 As the Confederacy is judged across the United States, and slavery is the big sin past figures are condemned by today, New Orleans has a complicated past to face.
-The descendants of white Confederates and slave holders are held in moral contempt by the liberal left.
-How does the public view Desiree Charbonnet’s family history, stocked full of Confederates and slave owners?
+The descendants of white Confederates are held in moral contempt by the liberal left.
+How does the public view Desiree Charbonnet’s family history?
 What does the candidate herself think of her heritage?
 And what does she think of other New Orleanians with Confederate and or slave owning ancestors?